hashicorp/terraform-provider-vsphere/website/docs/r/compute_cluster.html.markdown

 ## Cluster vSAN settings

 * `vsan_enabled` - (Optional) Enables vSAN on the cluster.
+* `vsan_dedup_enabled` - (Optional) Enables vSAN deduplication on the cluster.
+Cannot be set as true only.
+When vSAN deduplication is enabled, vSAN compression will be enabled automatically.
+* `vsan_compression_enabled` - (Optional) Enables vSAN compression on the cluster.
 * `vsan_disk_group` - (Optional) Represents the configuration of a host disk group in the cluster.
   * `cache` - The canonical name of the disk to use for vSAN cache.